intinig/emacs.d/README.md

 installation
 ------------

 Starting from a clean emacs, it should just suffice to replace your ~/.emacs.d with the repository you cloned and then start emacs.
+When it's done, reboot it for maximum awesomeness :)